 Newspapers, Pamphlets, and Broadsides

-The New York Society Library has been collecting ephemeral materials such as newspapers, pamphlets, and broadsides since the late 18th century.
+The New York Society Library began collecting ephemeral materials such as newspapers, pamphlets, and broadsides in the late 18th century.
 In 1791, the Library placed an ad in the Daily Advertiser asking members to deposit "pamphlets and other publications that in any manner relate to the history or politics of this country, before or since the revolution."
-The tradition has continued through the 20th century, and the Library now holds an impressive collection that was built as the events these materials documented took place.
+The Library now holds an impressive collection of 18th century newspapers, pamphelts, and broadsides that was built as the events these materials documented took place.

 Researchers can find the Library's holdings of 18th- and 19th-century newspapers by searching New York (N.Y.) -- Newspapers in our online catalog.
 A copy of Frank B. Bigelow's "Early files of newspapers in the New York Society Library" (The Literary Collector, v.
 2, Dec.
 1902) is also available online via Google Books, and appears here in list form.